 Thanksgiving takes first place as the largest food consumption day of the year in the United States.
 That’s probably no surprise.
 But any guess what takes second?
 It’s not Christmas or New Year’s.
 It’s Superbowl Sunday.

-It’s estimated that on February 2nd more than 1.25 billion chicken wings will be consumed across the country.
+It’s estimated that on Superbowl Sunday, more than 1.25 billion chicken wings will be consumed across the country.
 That’s about 4 wings for every single American!
 Ever stop to wonder where the rest of the chicken goes?
-With factory farms, it’s used for other cuts and purposes, but you’ll be hard pressed to find a small or humane farm selling you a forty pack of wings.
+With factory farms, it’s used for other cuts and purposes, but you’ll be hard-pressed to find a small or humane farm selling you a forty-pack of wings.
 It’s just not practical.
-This Salon article highlights some of the concerns pretty well.

-Then there are the 4.4 million take out pizzas that will be sold and the countless bags of chips, bottles of soda and cans of beer.
-For those who started healthy resolutions for 2014, all that hard work could be undone in one day.
+Then there are the 4.4 million take-out pizzas sold and the countless bags of chips, bottles of soda, and cans of beer.
+For those who started healthy resolutions, all that hard work could be undone in one day.

 Let’s start with the sauce.
 Chances are you have everything you need on hand.